KLL535/ComfyUI_Simple_Qwen3-VL-gguf/README.md

 For example:
 `llama-joycaption-beta-one-hf-llava-q8_0.gguf` + `llama-joycaption-beta-one-llava-mmproj-model-f16.gguf`

-The loader selection is determined by the file name, the `llava` model must contain the word `llava` in the name.
+Rule: The loader selection is determined by the file name, the `llava` model must contain the word `llava` in the name.
 Recommended parameter for `joecaption`:
 - `temperature` = 0.6
 - `top_p` = 0.9